Matrucci/FlightGearAndroid/README.md

 Now, after we dealt with the FlightGear side of things, let's install and run the app!

-- Download the .apk file from the link given <>
+- Download the .apk file from the link given: [.apk file](https://drive.google.com/file/d/1bE9usfPDbVgVrrLeUSwbsul3olTQjjkB/view?usp=sharing)
 - Install the app on your Android phone (if you don't know how to do so, you can use this guide: https://www.howtogeek.com/313433/how-to-sideload-apps-on-android/ )
 - Open the app
 - Enter the IP you got from your machine a few steps back in the IP field